 If a colony of yellow jackets is plaguing you, contact Environmental Pest Management for a free quote.
 Environmental Pest Management uses only environmentally friendly products to rid you of bothersome pests and insects in a flash!

-You may be asking yourself, “Should I even be worrying about yellow jackets, what’s the big deal?”
+You may ask yourself, “Should I even worry about yellow jackets?
+What’s the big deal?”
 Let me assure you; they are a big deal.
 You don’t want them around your home or family.

-Let us share with you some information about yellow jackets and why they can be dangerous.
+Let us share some information about yellow jackets and why they can be dangerous.

 What Do Yellow Jackets Look Like?

 Yellow jackets usually range in size between 10 and 16 mm.
-While they most often display a striped black and yellow appearance, they can also be black and white in coloring.
+While they most often display a striped black and yellow appearance, they can also be black and white in color.

 There is one main difference between bees and yellow jackets that you should particularly notice.
-Bees are only able to sting once while yellow jackets can sting multiple times.
-They have smaller barbs which allow them to sting repeatedly.
+Bees can only sting once, while yellow jackets can sting multiple times because they have smaller barbs that allow them to sting repeatedly.

 What Do I Do If I Get Stung By A Yellow Jacket?

 Ideally, you should avoid getting stung in the first place.
-There are a few simple precautions you can take to lower the likelihood of a sting.
+Notwithstanding, there are a few simple precautions you can take to lower the likelihood of a sting.

-• If you are hiking or walking and you come across several yellow jackets, that means there is probably a hive nearby.
-Clear the area as quickly as possible
+- If you are hiking or walking and come across several yellow jackets, you should know that a yellowjacket nest is probably nearby.
+Clear the area as quickly as possible.

 Fortunately, yellow jackets are only aggressive when they feel threatened.
-If they think you are infringing on their territory, they are likely to come after you.
+If they think you infringe on their territory, they will likely come after you.

 Yellow jacket stings can be excruciating.
-Some of the common effects you can expect are mild swelling and irritation at the site.
+Some common effects you can expect are mild swelling and irritation at the nest site.

 Request A Free No-Obligation Quote Today